rpm2003rpm/netlist2ss/README.md

     A,B,C,D,OP = netlist2ss(netlist,['IN'],['VnOUT'])
 ```
     * ['IN'] is the list of the input variables.
 Input variables can be any variable used as value of a device in the netlist.
     * ['VnOUT'] list of output measurements.
 Use Vn<node> to mesaure the voltage in a specific node, Vd<dev> to measure de voltage across a device, and Id<dev> for the current across a device.
+Vc<dev> and Ic<dev> returns the voltage and the current between the control pins of controlled sources, respectively.

 3. The transfer function can be calculated by running: